Biden, introducing health teams, vows 100 mln COVID-19 vaccinations in first 100 days

 The Biden Cabinet: President-elect builds a team

-(Reporting by Simon Lewis in Delaware and Phil Stewart in Washington; Additional reporting by Trevor Hunnicutt, Andrea Shalal, John Whitesides, Makini Brice, Doina Chiacu, Jason Lange; writing by Grant McCool and Joseph Ax; Editing by Ross Colvin, Jonathan Oatis and Peter Cooney)
+(Reporting by Simon Lewis in Delaware and Jarrett Renshaw in Philadelphia; Additional reporting by Phil Stewart, Makini Brice, Doina Chiacu, Jason Lange and Patricia Zengerle; writing by Joseph Ax and Grant McCool; Editing by Ross Colvin, Jonathan Oatis and Peter Cooney)

 ((John.whitesides@thomsonreuters.com))